 Babyface Net Worth

-Early Life: Babyface was born on April 10, 1958, in Indianapolis, Indiana to Marvin and Barbara Edmonds.
+Babyface was born on April 10, 1958, in Indianapolis, Indiana to Marvin and Barbara Edmonds.
 He is the fifth of six sons of his parents.
 Barbara was a production operator at a pharmaceutical plant.
-When he was in eighth grade, Edmonds' father died of lung cancer, leaving his mother to raise her sons alone.
-At this stage, Edmonds became determined to have a career in music.
-He attended North Central High School in Indianapolis, and as a shy kid, wrote songs to express his emotions.
+Edmonds' dad died of lung cancer when he was in eighth grade.
+It was at this time that he decided he was going to have a career in music.
+He was a shy kid and wrote songs as a way to express his emotions.
+He attended North Central High School in Indianapolis.
 He got his nickname when he was still a teenager by funk performer Bootsy Collins, who he was then performing with, and it is an obvious reference to his youthful looks.

-Career: He performed in the group Manchild (which had a 1977 hit "Especially for You" with band member Daryl Simmons) as a guitarist.
-In 1982 Edmonds played with funk band Redd Hott produced by Geoge Kerr.
-He played keyboards in the light-funk and R&B group the Deele, which also included drummer Antonio "L.A."
+He performed in the group Manchild as a guitarist.
+In 1982 Edmonds played with funk band Redd Hott.
+Next, he played keyboards in the light-funk and R&B group the Deele, which also included drummer Antonio "L.A."
 Reid.
-One of his first major credits as a songwriter for outside artists came when he wrote the tune "Slow Jam" for the R&B band Midnight Star in 1983.
-The tune was on Midnight Star's 1983 double-platinum No Parking on the Dance Floor album.
-Babyface remained in the Deele until 1988, when both he and Reid left the group.
+Babyface had one of his first big credits as a songwriter on the 1983 Midnight Star song "Slow Jam."
+Babyface and Reid left The Deele in 1988.

-In 2007, Babyface began dating his backup dancer Nicole "Niko" Pantenburg.
-Babyface and Pantenburg have a daughter born in 2008.
-The pair married on May 17, 2014.
+In 2007, Babyface started dating Niko Pantenburg, one of his backup dancers.
+Their daughter was born in 2008.
+They married in May 2014.

 In mid-April 2020, Babyface revealed via his Instagram account that he and his entire family are recovering from COVID-19.
 He and his family successfully fought the virus.
 "I am happy to report we have now tested negative and are on our way back to full health," Babyface said.

-Divorce Settlement: Babyface's divorce from Tracey Edwards, his wife from 1992 – 2005 made headlines when it reportedly cost Babyface half of his total net worth, perhaps as much $100 million.
+Babyface's divorce from Tracey Edmonds, his wife from 1992 – 2005 made headlines when it reportedly cost Babyface half of his total net worth, perhaps as much $100 million.
 That's enough to make it one of the most expensive celebrity divorces ever.
 His varied interests, however, made it so that he could work on rebuilding his personal fortune.

 In April 2004, just before he and then-wife Tracey announced their split, Babyface shelled out $5.15 million for an 8,245 square foot mansion in the guard-gated Mulholland Estates community of Los Angeles.
 The house is down the street from Paris Hilton's pad and Charlie Sheen's lair—is now owned by ex-wife Tracey Edmonds.